cstarrett/cstarrett.github.io/_posts/2022-06-05-suffering-is-misunderstood.md

 The more we feel, the more we feel.
 Of everything.
 It's a package deal.

 And from that feeling comes motivation, and from motivation, action to make life better.
+For everyone, including ourselves.